Sydney Property Market Prices and Outlook

 Predictions for Australia’s Diverse Housing Markets in 2019

-What are the predictions for the Australian housing market in 2019?
+What are the predictions for the Australian housing market in 2022?
 Will the economy see a hard landing, and collapse of the housing sector?
-The OECD believes an Australian housing crash is possible and are warning of a dire situation for Australian banks.
+The OECD believes an Australian housing downturn is possible and are warning of a dire situation for Australian banks.
 Trade wars between the EU, USA and China could send bigger ripples to Australia.

 Ready to make ManageCasa your new property management home?